3. Designation of IRB for Non-Exempt Human Subject Research

 The University of Nevada, Reno maintains registration of the University of Nevada, Reno Institutional Review Board (listed as the U of Nevada - Reno IRB #1 Biomed in the DHHS OHRP online FWA/IRB database): IRB00000215

 Federal regulations allow institutions to designate an IRB from another FWA-holding institution as the IRB of Record (or reviewing IRB) for non-exempt research through a written IRB Authorization Agreement (IAA).

 Designation of the University IRB as the IRB of Record for Non-exempt Research

 University IRB as the IRB of Record: Existing IAAs

-A few local institutions that do not have IRBs designated the University IRB as the IRB of Record for review and oversight of non-exempt human subjects research in which the institution or their employees or representatives is engaged (see Policy Manual Definitions).
-Termed "Affiliates," institutions with an established agreement with a University IRB as the IRB of Record include:
+Through written Memoranda of Understanding (MOU), a few local institutions that do not have IRBs have designated the University IRB as the IRB of Record for review and oversight of non-exempt* human subjects research in which the institution or their employees or representatives is engaged (see Policy Manual Definitions).
+Termed "Affiliates," institutions with an established MOU with the University IRB as the IRB of Record include:

 - Desert Research Institute (a component of NSHE)

 - Truckee Meadows Community College (a component of NSHE)